kristoff-it/superhtml/README.md

 This language server is stricter than the HTML spec whenever it would prevent potential human errors from being reported.

 As an example, HTML allows for closing some tags implicitly.
-For example the following snipped is correct HTML.
+For example the following snippet is correct HTML.

 ```html
 <ul>